planetlabs/planet-client-python/docs/cli/cli-orders.md

 ]
 ```

-Once you've got it saved you call the `--tools` flag to refer to the JSON file, and you
+Once you’ve got it saved you call the `--tools` flag to refer to the JSON file, and you
 can pipe that to `orders create`.

 ```console